-Throughout the fiscal year, the Trust maintained regular communications with the RRB and the Treasury on all matters relating to the transfer of monies between the various RRB accounts at the Treasury and the Trust, including monthly conference calls between the two organizations to discuss the transfers and other related matters.
-In addition, the Trust transmitted all monthly data required pursuant to an MOU entered into in 2002 with these entities and the Office of Management and Budget ("OMB").
+Throughout the fiscal year, the Trust maintained regular communications with the RRB and the Treasury on all matters relating to the transfer of monies between the various RRB accounts at the Treasury and the Trust.
+These included monthly conference calls between the Trust and the RRB to discuss the transfers and other related matters.
+In addition, the Trust transmitted all monthly data required pursuant to an MOU entered into in 2002 with the RRB, the Treasury, and the Office of Management and Budget ("OMB").
 This 2002 MOU outlines the budgetary, transfer, accounting, and financial reporting responsibilities for assets held by the Trust and railroad retirement system assets held within the Treasury.
 This MOU requires the Trust to report on a monthly basis: receipts and disbursements of funds, purchases and sales of assets, earnings and losses on investments, value of investments held, and administrative expenses incurred.
 A copy of the 2002 MOU is included in Appendix C.

 The Trust and the RRB entered into a subsequent MOU in 2014 that delineates responsibilities and procedures for financial audits and performance reviews with respect to assets held by the Trust.
 This MOU formalizes the requirement that the Trust retain an independent qualified public accounting firm to annually audit the Trust's financial statements, and the deadline for transmittal of the audited financial statements to the RRB.
 In addition, this MOU contains provisions related to the timing, structuring, scope, and cost of periodic performance reviews, as well as the assessment of the results of the reviews.
+Pursuant to this MOU, the Trust and the RRB reached agreement on the details of a performance review focused on the Trust's investment manager costs and fees that will be conducted during the Trust's 2025 fiscal year.
 A copy of the 2014 MOU is included in Appendix D.

-Pursuant to its established practice of periodic meetings with the RRB, during fiscal year 2023, the Trustees, the Chief Executive Officer/Chief Investment Officer, and the Trust's General Counsel/Chief Compliance Officer, met with the Members of the RRB and its General Counsel, Chief Financial Officer, Chief Actuary, and other senior staff to review the investment and administrative activities of the Trust.
+Pursuant to its established practice of periodic meetings with the RRB, during fiscal year 2024, the Trustees, the Chief Executive Officer/Chief Investment Officer, and the Trust's General Counsel/Chief Compliance Officer met with the Members of the RRB and its General Counsel, Chief Financial Officer, Chief Actuary, and other senior staff to review the investment and administrative activities of the Trust.
 Senior staff of the two organizations also conferred after each quarterly meeting of the Trust's Board.
 In addition, the Trust prepared Quarterly Updates that were transmitted to the RRB for posting on the RRB website to be available to all interested parties.

-During 2023, the Trust also consulted with the RRB on its fiscal year-end audit and reporting processes to facilitate the transmittal of fiscal year audited net asset data of the Trust to the RRB by November 15 for use in its financial statements.
+During 2024, the Trust also consulted with the RRB on its fiscal year-end audit and reporting processes to facilitate the transmittal of fiscal year audited net asset data of the Trust to the RRB by November 15 for use in its financial statements.
 In addition, in fiscal year 2019, the Trust entered into an MOU with the U.S. Government Accountability Office ("GAO") related to GAO access to information supporting the Trust's audited financial statements.
-The MOU provides for coordination between the GAO and the Trust's auditors to facilitate the inclusion of audited Trust net asset balances in the Financial

-Report of the United States Government.
+The MOU provides for coordination between the GAO and the Trust's auditors to facilitate the inclusion of audited Trust net asset balances in the Financial Report of the United States Government.
 The Trust and its auditors cooperated with the GAO with respect to these matters during the fiscal year.
 A copy of this MOU is included in Appendix E.